sbourdelin/linux/Documentation/dev-tools/kselftest.rst

    installed by the distro on the system should be the primary focus to be able to find regressions.

+ * If a new test needs specific kernel options, they should be enabled in then config file in the same directory where the test is added.

 Test Harness
 ============